How to pay income tax in Thailand

 If you fail to pay the required sum, some of your assets could be seized and sold without a court decision.
 The money raised from the sale will pay any overdue tax arrears.

 Foreigners should note that when renewing work permits, they will need to show a copy of their tax submission for the previous year.
-Some companies handle these for their employees, so if you are working, better to ask the Thai HR how to handle this tax, whether you will pay it or they will handle it for you.
+Some companies handle these for their employees, so if you are working, it is better to ask Thai HR how to handle this tax, whether you will pay it or they will handle it for you.

 Tax rates and exemptions in Thailand